So you’ve decided to take a trip to Africa! That’s awesome!

 Books About Africa

-- Lonely Planet: I love the format of Lonely Planet and find them easy to digest.
-The country specific guides are much more detailed than the general guides.
+- Lonely Planet: I love the format of Lonely Planet and find them easy to digest but they haven’t updated them in a couple of years.
+The country-specific guides are much more detailed than the general guides.

 - Bradt: I find that the Bradt guides have more info and usually cover some of the more obscure destinations.
-The Bradt Benin guide is fabulous, whereas Lonely Planet only has a West Africa guide (I have both of my shelf), which covers Benin, but not in quite as much detail.
+The Bradt Benin guide is fabulous, whereas Lonely Planet only has a West Africa guide (I have both), which covers Benin but not nearly in as much detail.

 Democratic Republic of Congo